tokio-rs/tokio-rfcs/tokio-reform.md

     // an executor.
 Panics if the current thread is *already* marked. pub fn enter() -> Enter;

+    impl Enter {
+        // Register a callback to be invoked if and when the thread
+        // ceased to act as an executor. pub fn on_exit<F>(&mut self, f: F) where F: FnOnce();

+        // Treat the remainder of execution on this thread as part of an
+        // executor; used mostly for thread pool worker threads.
+        //
+        // All registered `on_exit` callbacks are *dropped* without being
+        // invoked.
+        pub fn make_permanent(self);
+    }

     impl Drop for Enter {
         // Exits the dynamic extent of an executor, unbinding the thread }